Was Paul A True Apostle of Jesus Christ?

 [I]n all his letters, Paul sees himself as an apostle sent from God through Christ.
 The very vocation for which Paul lives is denied him by Luke.
 He is, to be sure, an important missionary....But he is not an apostle equal to the Twelve.
 (John Crossan & Jonathan Reed, In Search of Paul: How Jesus' Apostle Opposed Rome's Empire with God's Kingdom (San Francisco: Harper San Francisco, 2004) at 29.)

-Furthermore, Crossan & Reed make the point that Luke's story of how Matthias replaced Judas excludes the possibility of a thirteenth apostle such as Paul.
+Furthermore, Crossan & Reed make the point that Luke's account in Acts 1 of how Matthias replaced Judas excludes the possibility of a thirteenth apostle such as Paul.
 They write:

 Luke insists in Acts 1 that, after Jesus' resurrection, there were still, always, and only `the twelve apostles.'...For Luke, Paul is simply not an apostle.
 Without Matthias' explicit selection, one might have imagined that Luke's Paul was at least implicitly Judas' replacement as the twelfth apostle.
 With it, Luke implies that Paul was not an apostle and could never be one....[H]e could never be the one thing Paul always insisted that he was, namely, an apostle sent by God through a revelation of the risen Lord.
 (Id., at 29.)